 Why not make your studies easier with our lower limb muscle chart?
 These revision tables verified by experts will teach you everything you need to know about the attachments, innervations and functions of the lower extremity muscles.

-Learn more about the leg muscles with our learning materials including videotutorials and integrated quizzes.
+Learn more about the leg muscles with our learning materials in the following study unit!

 Innervation and blood supply

-The soleus is innervated by the ventral rami of S1 and S2 spinal nerves, carried by the tibial nerve into the posterior compartment of the leg.
+The soleus is innervated by the anterior rami of S1 and S2 spinal nerves, carried by the tibial nerve into the posterior compartment of the leg.
 Blood supply is provided by two main branches.
 The superior branch arises from the popliteal artery while the inferior branch arises from peroneal artery (fibular artery) or the posterior tibial artery.
 The peroneal and posterior tibial arteries are direct branches of the popliteal artery and arise in the popliteal fossa.
 Minor accessory arteries may also branch off the peroneal, posterior tibial and lateral sural arteries.

 A clinically important venous plexus is present in the soleus muscle belly.
 Physiologically it contributes to the muscle pump of the lower extremity.
 In pathological circumstances, such as thrombophilia, it constitutes a common site of onset of deep vein thrombosis (DVT).
 Veins follow the arteries of the same name into the popliteal vein.